 #HH- (A) BILLY THE KID ARCH TOP .45

-#HH- (B) BILLY THE KID SMALL FRAME LIGHTNING
+#HH- (B) BILLY THE KID DOUBLE DROP LOOP

-Our adaptation of Billy the Kid’s Lightning holster.
+Our adaptation of Billy the Kid’s double drop loop small frame holster.
 Pat Garret stated that Billy carried one and there was also one in the movie “Young Guns.” $99.95 with edge groove.
-Holster with tapered belt and clipped corner buckle. $249.95
+Will fit Colt or clone lightning, Model P Jr., or Ruger Single Six.
+Holster with tapered belt and clipped corner buckle. $299.95

 #HH- PAT GARRETT